-Phases Budget Periods Scope Phase 1 - Design Work of Pilot-scale and Experimental Validation (12-24 Months) Up to \$2M federal funding Design basis definition, FEL-3 design, detailed siting, experimental validation/testing, transportation fuel testing, generation of data for permitting and air quality assessment.
-Down-select (CD-2) Approve project scope and begin design (Subject to future appropriations) BP2 Project Definition - preliminary planning and design Phase 2 - Final Go/No-Go (CD-3) Design, Construction, Review to approve start of construction Operation Pilot-scale (42-48 Months) BP3 Project Execution - complete final design and Up to \$10M federal DFD construction funding Go/No-Go (CD-4) Ŭ Performance test to verify readiness to begin operations BP4 Operations
+BP3 Project Definition - preliminary planning and design Phase 2 - Final Go/No-Go (CD-3) Design, Construction, Review to approve start of construction Operation BP4 Project Execution - complete final design and (36-60 Months) DI 4 construction Go/No-Go (CD-4) Perfor mance test to verify readiness to begin operations BP5 Operations

-Applications should consider Phase 2 (Final Design, Construction, Operation) pilotscale projects to be a maximum of \$10,000,000 of federal funds plus a minimum of 50% Applicant cost share when developing their applications.
+Applications should consider Phase 2 (Final Design, Construction, Operation) pilot scale projects on the order of \$15,000,000 of federal funds plus a minimum of 50% Applicant cost-share when developing their Phase 1 applications.
 Only Phase 1 funds will be obligated at time of initial award.
-Selection for Phase 1 award does not guarantee a Phase 2 award.
-Phase 2 funds are subject to future appropriations and availability of funds, which may be obligated to successful Phase 2 awards once a down-select occurs (see section VI.C.).
+Selection for a Phase 1 award does not guarantee a Phase 2 award.
+Phase 2 funds are subject to future appropriations and availability of funds, which may be obligated to successful Phase 2 awards only in the event that a down-select occurs (see section VI.C.).